hallowf/STPDF/NOTES.md

-### Done:
-* add option to not copy files, or only make pdf
-* add option to not make pdf, or only copy files

 ### TODO:

-* Converter support resizing by a percentage but neither the cli or gui is using this
+* Converter supports resizing by a percentage but neither the cli or gui is using this
 * Options to control the slider max value and tick interval in the gui
-* Missing translations: spanish and portuguese for all components except gui
-* Some images fail to get rotated, this must be invistigated further
 * Optimize the way the images are handled to reduce memory usage and improve performance in cases where there are a lot of images to process
-* Optimize the way threads are used
-  - Switch to QtThread instead of regular threading
-  - use signals for communication